How to Deal With Anxious Attachment

 If your child has experienced any sort of trauma, read our article on self-care for parents of children who have experienced trauma.

-Have you felt insecure your whole life and worry that this has affected your relationship and bonding capacity with your own children.
+Do you worry that this has affected your relationship and bonding capacity with your own children?

 Perhaps your child has an anxious attachment and this is impacting your parenting relationship with them?